taksa-factory/taksa-factory.github.io/README.md

 * What: The Open Source Factory OS

-* Mission: Empowering India's Manufacturing.
+* Mission: Empowering Manufacturing.
 From India, For the World.

 * Partners: ARTPARK @ IISc, Department of Science & Technology, Govt. of Karnataka.